 No. A 100-page book is too short to be considered a novel, regardless of the genre.
 Here’s why: stories are classified according to their word counts.
 We’ll dive deeper into that a little later, but for now, remember that if it’s 100 pages long, or fewer than around 40,000 words, it’s not a novel.
 At this length, it’s called a novella.

-What Is a Novella vs. a Novel?
+What's the Difference Between a Novella and a Novel?

 A manuscript with fewer than 100 pages is considered a novella.
 Nothing is stopping you from publishing a 100-page novella; they can be highly successful.
 For example, Edith Wharton’s Ethan Frome is 30,191 words, George Orwell’s Animal Farm is 29,966 words, and Franz Kafka’s The Metamorphosis is only 22,009 words.